What Is Ikigai & How To Find Your Ikigai

 1. What You Love (Passion)

 Note down your passion.
 What activity brings you joy without expecting any external rewards or recognition?
-Music? cooking?
-Gardening?
-Whatever it is, note it down
+Music?
+Cooking Gardening?
+This passion is your symbolic fire that lights up your spirit.
+Whatever it is, note it down.

 2. What You Are Good At (Vocation)

 What are you good at?
 What comes easily and naturally to you than others?
-What do people often ask your help for?
+What do people often ask for your help with?
 The answers will show what you are good at.

 3. What the World Needs (Mission)